Nipah virus infection: Medication

-In 2013 the anti-malarial drug chloroquine was shown to block the critical functions needed for maturation of Nipah virus, although no clinical benefit was observed.
+In 2013, the anti-malarial drug chloroquine was shown to block the critical functions needed for maturation of Nipah virus, although no clinical benefit was observed.

 Immunization

 Passive immunization using a human monoclonal antibody, m102.4, that targets the ephrin-B2 and ephrin-B3 receptor-binding domain of the henipavirus Nipah G glycoprotein was evaluated in the ferret model as post-exposure prophylaxis. m102.4 has been used in people on a compassionate use basis in Australia, and was in pre-clinical development in 2013.

-Popular culture
+Society and culture

 The fictional MEV-1 virus featured in the 2011 film Contagion was based on a combination of Nipah and measles virus.

 A Malayalam movie, Virus, was released in 2019, based on the 2018 outbreak of Nipah virus in Kerala, India.

 In series 4 episode 1 of The Good Karma Hospital, a patient is admitted with Nipah.

 Episode 7 of the Korean drama Doctor John also features a Nipah virus outbreak.